christophergandrud/simtvc/README.md

 An R package for simulating and graphing non-proportional hazards ratios from [Cox Proportional Hazard (PH) models](http://en.wikipedia.org/wiki/Proportional_hazards_models).

-For more information see this [blog post](http://christophergandrud.blogspot.kr/2012/10/graphing-non-proportional-hazards-in-r.html)
+For more information see this [blog post](http://christophergandrud.blogspot.kr/2012/10/graphing-non-proportional-hazards-in-r.html).

 Currently **simtvc** can simulate and graph hazard ratios for *one* variable at a time.
-Also, only natural log time interactions are allowed.

 ## Installation